Individual Examination Arrangements

 A post 16 Educational Psychologist diagnostic report for SpLD

-Students must apply for their arrangements ahead of the exam periods.
-Students must also submit an M1 form ahead of each examination period confirming that you will be sitting forthcoming exams and that you require your arrangements to be put into place.
+Students must apply to DDS for examination arrangements ahead of the exam periods.
+Students must submit an IEA request form (previously called an M1 form) ahead of each examination period confirming that you will be sitting forthcoming exams and that you require your arrangements to be put into place.

-Do not worry, the DDS will send an email reminder to submit your M1 form.
+To complete your IEA request log into Evision and complete the IEA request task.
+This will be available shortly.
+Do not worry, the DDS will send an email reminder to submit you IEA request form.

-You will need to submit your M1 forms to the exams office for 2017/18 by
+You must submit your M1 forms to the exams office for 2018/19 by:

 In addition to this, you will also need to ensure that you have been assessed and submitted suitable medical evidence to the DDS by;